plausible/docs/docs/top-referrers.md

 * `fbclid`
 * `twclid`

-This is why we recommend using UTM tags when tagging your paid ad campaigns for more powerful insights.
-Unlike the marketing parameters listed above, we do not strip the values of UTM tags.
+We recommend using UTM tags when tagging your paid ad campaigns, as they provide more powerful insights.
+When a UTM tag is present in the link, it takes priority over other parameters.
+And unlike the marketing parameters listed above, we do not strip the values of UTM tags.

 ### How to track paid ad conversion attribution